canchito-dev/thread-pool-with-task-queue-in-database/README.md

 # thread-pool-with-task-queue-in-database
+Simulates multiple threadpools of workers that share a same database table with the pending tasks

 ## Download
 Help us find bugs, add new features or simply just feel free to use it.
 Download **Bootstrap Sign In Web Componentr** from our [ GitHub](https://github.com/canchito-dev/thread-pool-with-task-queue-in-database) site.